The Irish win their first ACC game in program history in a Friday night showdown with Virginia Tech March 21.

-Jesse Woods, who spent three seasons coaching at Boston College, enters his fourth year at Notre Dame in 2014 where he oversees the catchers and hitters in addition to splitting recruiting efforts with fellow assistant Chuck Ristano.
+Jesse Woods, who spent three seasons coaching at Boston College under current Notre Dame head coach Mik Aoki, enters his fifth season with the Irish in 2015 where he oversees the catchers and hitters in addition to splitting recruiting efforts with fellow assistant Chuck Ristano.
 In previous seasons, Woods has also worked with the outfielders.

 The Irish continued their offensive progression under Woods in 2013, as the squad hit .276 on the year, showing power with 26 homers (third in BIG EAST) but also displaying a knack for manufacturing runs by leading the league (25th nationally) in sacrifice bunts (64) and finishing second (24th nationally) in sacrifice flies (33).